giampaolo/pyftpdlib/README.rst

 Performances
 ============

-Depite being written in an intepreted language, pyftpdlib has transfer rates superior to most common UNIX FTP servers.
+Despite being written in an intepreted language, pyftpdlib has transfer rates superior to most common UNIX FTP servers.
 It also scales better since whereas vsftpd and proftpd use multiple processes to achieve concurrency, pyftpdlib will only use one process and handle concurrency asynchronously (see